-Travel Photography Tips-

 Travel Photography Tips for Beginners

-Looking for a guide on how to do travel photography or tips for better travel photography?
+Looking for a guide on travel photography tips or for ways to do better travel photography?
 You’re in the right place!
-Here are 17 travel photography tips to help you take better travel photography photos.
+Here are 19 travel photography tips to help you take better travel photography photos.
 Any aspiring travel photographer would love to be the next Trey Ratcliff or Steve McCurry but let’s face it, who has the aptitude or dedication for that?
 This list of travel photography tips is just a few things you can do to nip up your photography.
-The intention being to make it easier, quicker and more fun to produce better pictures.
-But if you’re just starting out and looking for travel photography tips for beginners, I’m sure you’ll find something of use!
+The intention is to make it easier, quicker and more fun to produce better pictures.
+But if you’re just starting and looking for travel photography tips for beginners, I’m sure you’ll find something of use!

 1 | Keep Your Camera Out

-This is why this is number one on my travel photography tips…When you are travelling, you can’t take any pictures when your camera is in your bag.
+This is why this is number one of my travel photography tips – when you are travelling, you can’t take any pictures when your camera is in your bag.
 The only time mine is usually away is when I’m passing through Customs!
 You just never know what you are going to see!
 Not only that, but it also gives me a little extra space for other stuff in my bag.

 2 | Understand How Your Camera Works

 Number two of my travel photography tips is to understand how your camera works.
 Once you understand how your camera works, you know what you need to do to achieve what you want to.
-Do you want shallow depth of field or do you want to freeze the action?
-Understanding how your camera works doesn’t mean shooting in manual.
+Do you want a shallow depth of field or do you want to freeze the action?
+Understanding how your camera works doesn’t mean shooting in manual mode.

 3 | Shoot an Auto Mode